GideonLeGrange/mikrotik-java/README.md

   <version>3.0</version>
 </dependency>
 ```

-You can also clone or fork the repository, or download the source as a zip or tar.gz from [Releases](https://github.com/GideonLeGrange/mikrotik-java/releases)
+Alternatively, you can download the pre-built jar file, or a zip or tar.gz file with the source for the latest release [here](https://github.com/GideonLeGrange/mikrotik-java/releases/latest)

 ## Contributing

 I welcome contributions, be it bug fixes or other improvements.
 If you fix or change something, please submit a pull request.
 If you want to report a bug, please open an issue.
-General questions
-are also welcome.
+General questions are also welcome.

 # Examples